A Most Satisfying Ride

 • In SEPTEMBER I found a new cancer ride in Richmond and went back to the Alpine Loop Gran Fondo

 • OCTOBER was a California trip and more challenges to ride every day.
-After riding on Monday morning, I took the redeye home, and as soon as I landed and there was daylight, I took my second bike out and rode since the Domane was still in the shipping case.
+After riding on Monday morning, I took the redeye home, and as soon as I landed and there was daylight, I took my second bike out and rode since the Domane was still in the travel case.

 • NOVEMBER included a disappointing trip to Florida (weather).
 I had hoped to have 9,000 miles by the end of October leaving 1,000 miles for November and December.
 I was just short of 9,000 but knew I could finish strong.